 - In association with Doni Belau of girlsguidetoparis.com

 Join us on a unique and exclusive tour of Sicily a veritable treasure chest of art, history, colour and culture.
 Fabulous food and wine and spectacular landscapes.
 This exceptional journey is led by Janet Simmonds, a friendly and competent Geographer and Art Historian with a Master’s degree from the University of Oxford.
 Janet lives in Venice and works all over Italy, when she’s not touring she writes about travel and has written numerous articles on Sicily.
 Janet speaks Italian, French and English.
 She always goes the extra mile to ensure that guests see the very best there is to see!
 You’ll end the tour firm friends.
 You might even feature in one of her articles – which are always kind and positive!
 Janet has recently been appointed Oxford University’s official itinerary creator in Italy.

-- You’ll stay in just three privately owned superior town house properties, where modern comforts combine with historic traditions.
+- You’ll stay in just three superior town house properties

 - The warmest of welcomes is guaranteed.

 - Discover the exquisite Baroque towns of Val di Noto